agentblack6000/image-to-ascii/README.md

 ![La Joconde (Mona Lisa) in ASCII](images/the_mona_lisa_in_ASCII.png)

+This project is a submission to my first hackathon, Sonoma Hacks 3.0!
+See [the project page](https://devpost.com/software/image2ascii)

 ## Project Overview
 Image2ASCII is a command line application that converts images to ASCII art.